EdjayBotis/Heat_Index/README.md

 # Real-Time Heat Index Sensor (ESP32 Project)

 This project is a **real-time heat index monitoring system** built using an ESP32 microcontroller.
 It reads temperature and humidity data from a DHT22 sensor, calculates the heat index, and displays the results on an OLED screen.
-It also features an RTC module for timestamping, a buzzer and LED for alerts, and a button for manual resets or interaction.
+It also features an RTC module for timestamping, a buzzer and LED for alerts, and a swtich to on and off it.

 ## Components Used